Mechachleopteryx/An-embedded-pattern-matching-language-in-Haskell/README.md

   it is "smart" enough),
-- If it finds a pattern to match a string up to some point as it reads from the input, it memorizes the pattern and the current point of the ending-match in the input, but it continues to try other patterns (and the currently matched pattern as well) for finding any possible longer matches as reading more characters from the input.
-If it finds a longer match it forgets about the previous pattern and its point of match and it memorizes the new matching pattern and the new point of match in the input, and does this repeatedly.
+- If it finds a pattern to match a string up to some point as it reads from the input, it memorizes the pattern and the current point of the ending-match in the input, but it continues to try other patterns (and the currently matching pattern as well) for finding any possible longer matches as reading more characters from the input.
+If it finds a longer match it forgets about the previous pattern and its point of match that were memorized and instead it memorizes the new matching pattern and the new point of match in the input, and does this repeatedly.
 - If it finally finds no more patterns to match successfully as it reads more characters from input, it declares a match with the last pattern that has been remembered to match successfully, and recovers the input to the position corresponding to the last match,